Vizzuality/marxan-cloud/docs/features/role-based-access-control/implicit-roles/high-level-design.md

 ```

 ```
+All changes in roles at project level should also result in updating implict scenario roles:

 given userA and userB are created, given a new project P is created by userA, given that userB is granted role R on P